salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 type ParentClass =
     | {
-          name: string; // Another class declared in the same file
-          refId: ID; // Back pointer to the metadata for the parent class }
+          name: string; // Another class declared in the same file refId?: ID; // Back pointer to the metadata for the parent class, if its metadata exists
+          location: SourceLocation;
+      }
     // or a class imported from an external module
     | {